 Cost of Living Comparison Calculator: City vs City 2026

 The cost of living varies up to 130% between U.S. cities.
-Someone earning $75,000 in Houston, TX would need $122,000 in San Francisco, CA to maintain the same standard of living.
-Housing is the biggest differentiator, accounting for 60–75% of cost-of-living differences between cities.
-A $300,000 home in Dallas buys a $785,000-equivalent in Seattle.
+Someone earning $75,000 in Houston, TX would need about $134,000 in San Francisco, CA — or $140,000 in New York City — to maintain the same standard of living, while the same lifestyle costs only ~$62,000 in Memphis, TN.
+Housing is the biggest differentiator, driving 60–75% of the gap: a $300,000 home in Dallas buys a roughly $785,000-equivalent in Seattle.
+A cost-of-living index of 100 equals the national average; cities above 100 cost more, below 100 cost less.

 Required Salary in New City = Current Salary × (New City Cost Index ÷ Current City Cost Index)